bruno-coulet/bruno-coulet/README.md

 - 🤔 I’m looking for a company near Marseille for a forday-release training contract .
 - 💬 Ask me about the weather, for the rest I am not sure yet
 - 📫 Have a look on my website https://zanza-creation.com
+- 🔎 You are curious and yant ot know more about me : https://bruno-coulet.my.canva.site/

 - ⚡ Fun fact: This is my first markdown file, I'm learning everyday.
 <!--